coordinature/coordinature.github.io/development/applications/familysigns/content/overviewEN.md

 		+ _Add another sign language option from our languages_

 4. What devices will you be using for Signs?
+_Add your device_

-5. Add a profile picture or choose an avatar.
+5. Add a profile picture.
+_Upload a picture._

 https://prose.io/#coordinature/coordinature.github.io/edit/main/development/applications/familysigns/content/questions/task/gesture.md

 4. Profile questionnaire (profile/index)
-### acquaintance
+### Getting to know you
 _To get to know you better, we would like to ask you a few questions.
-Please complete the questions as accurately as possible.
-Parents may do this together with the children.
-Try not to send too much in the answers._
+Please complete the questions as honsetly as possible.
+Parents are allowed to help. (note to parents: Try not to bias your children's answers.)_

 - What do you like to do with the family?
 _When it's the weekend, what would you most like to do together?_